Neville Peat

 ABOUT THE AUTHOR

-His book, Wild Dunedin: Enjoying the Natural History of New Zealand’s Wildlife Capital (Otago University Press, 1995) with Brian Patrick, won Book of the Year for Natural Heritage at the 1996 Montana New Zealand Book Awards.
+His book Wild Dunedin: Enjoying the Natural History of New Zealand’s Wildlife Capital (Otago University Press, 1995) with Brian Patrick, won Book of the Year for Natural Heritage at the 1996 Montana New Zealand Book Awards.
 Wild Fiordland: Discovering the Natural History of a World Heritage Area (Otago University Press, 1996), also with Brian Patrick, was also shortlisted for the same prize in 1997.

-He was awarded the 2007 Creative New Zealand Michael King Writers’ Fellowship, New Zealand’s largest literary prize, for his project on the Tasman Sea.
+Neville Peat was awarded the 2007 Creative New Zealand Michael King Writers’ Fellowship, New Zealand’s largest literary prize, for his project on the Tasman Sea.

-Neville Peat lives in Dunedin.
+Neville Peat died in Dunedin aged 78.

 MEDIA LINKS AND CLIPS